mseidel42/genproductions/README.md

-# Line by line instructions for the POWHEG tutorial
+B# Line by line instructions for the POWHEG tutorial

 BEFORE LISTENING TO PRESENTATIONS